Book your sexual health consultation online

 During your initial appointment, we will ask you your preferred method of communication of your results.
 We can provide them by email, text or a phone call.
 Whichever method you choose during your appointment will be the way we communicate your results.

-Instant HIV testing with Same Day Results
+Instant HIV testing with immediate results

 Our instant HIV test uses a finger prick blood sample and can provide accurate results in 60 seconds.